orval-labs/orval/docs/src/pages/reference/configuration/output.md

 export type ErrorType<Error> = AxiosError<Error>;
 ```

-- If your file have some alias you will also need to define them in the mutator object.
+- If the file has some alias you will also need to define them in the mutator object.

 Example: